Playoffs: Australia

-The Australian A-League, which also features a team in New Zealand, has determined its champions via a playoff system, officially known as the "Finals Series" (reflecting standard Australian English usage), since its inception in the 2005–06 season.
+The Australian A-League, which also features two teams in New Zealand, has determined its champions via a playoff system, officially known as the "Finals Series" (reflecting standard Australian English usage), since its inception in the 2005–06 season.

 From the league's inception through the 2008–09 season, the top four teams advanced to the finals series, employed using a modified Page playoff system.
 The top two teams at the end of league play were matched in one semifinal, with the winner advancing directly to the grand final and the loser going into the Preliminary Final.
 The next two teams played a semifinal for a place in the Preliminary Final, whose winner took the other place in the grand final.
 Both semifinals were two-legged, while the Preliminary Final and Grand Final were one-off matches.

 When the league expanded to 10 teams beginning in 2009–10, the finals expanded to six teams.
 The format of the six-team playoff established at that time was: